aliasadi84/hello-world/README.md

 # hello-world
-this git hub repository is to be used and treated as a training example
+This git-hub repository is to be used and treated as a training example for how to use git-hub.
+- first change is to edit this message and commit it to the repository.